CyberT33N/puppeteer-cheat-sheet/README.md

 let el = await page.elementContains('div', 'Loading quote');
 log( 'el: ' + el );

-// if true it will be JSHandle@node if false it will be JSHandle@undefined if ( el == 'JSHandle@node' ) {
+// if true it will be JSHandle@node if false it will be JSHandle:undefined if ( el == 'JSHandle@node' ) {
      log( 'Still loading quotes..' );
      await quoteActive();